juliabase/juliabase/doc/django-refdb.rst

 Therefore, I wanted to have all shared code in an own app in order to avoid code duplication.

-But don't worry, this only affects my institute.
+But don't worry, this affects merely my institute.
 The only effect on Django-RefDB is the funny name “chantal_common” for the shared code module.